Exploring Chain-of-Thought Style Prompting for Text-to-SQL

 \section{Prompting for Multi-Step Reasoning in Text-to-SQL}

-In this section, we outline three prompting methods to guide an LLM to progressively derive a sequence of reasoning steps and then generate the target SQL query.
-We first describe how we adopt chain-of-thought and least-to-most prompting for text-to-SQL parsing.
-Moreover, we introduce a new prompting method, question decomposition prompting (\QDEMP) and its variant (\QDEMPTB).
-Figure \ref{fig:intro_pic} demonstrates different prompting methods and more examples are provided in Appendix \ref{sec:app_prompt_format}.
+In this section, we outline three CoT-style prompting methods that teach an LLM to perform multi-step reasoning.
+We first describe how we adapt chain-of-thought and least-to-most prompting for text-to-SQL parsing.
+Then, we propose a novel prompting method, question decomposition prompting (\QDEMP), and its variant \QDEMPTB.
+Figure \ref{fig:intro_pic} demonstrates different prompting methods, and we provide more examples in Appendix \ref{sec:app_prompt_format}.
 For all experiments, we use Codex \cite{DBLP:journals/corr/abs-2107-03374}, \texttt{code-davinci-002}, as the LLM.
-The experiments were conducted between January and March 2023 through OpenAI API\footnote{\url{https://openai.com/api/}}, using greedy decoding with temperature 0.
+The experiments were conducted between January and March 2023 through OpenAI API, using greedy decoding with temperature 0.